D.5 Literature and Publications Distribution

 - The Division of Student Affairs oversees the in-person distribution of literature (including posters, handbills and pamphlets) and publications on the campus and the compliance of individuals and organizations with this policy.

-- All university faculty, staff, students and recognized organizations may distribute literature anywhere on campus provided such distribution does not affect the scheduled activities in that area and does not interfere with the essential operations of the university.
-Any organization or individual must comply with a request from any and all members of the university community for a copy of the material being distributed.
+- All university students and recognized organizations may distribute literature anywhere on campus provided such distribution does not affect the scheduled activities in that area and does not interfere with the essential operations of the university.

 Banners may only be mounted on campus buildings if: